unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 | TableLength | Number | 0 |
 | TableSignature | Data |  |

-## Guide
+## Approach
-The idea is (if macOS):
+In order to build our own USB port map via SSDT, we will do the following:

-1. We disable the `RHUB` of XHC_ Controller, or the `HUBN` of EHC_ Controller.
+1. Disable the `RHUB` of XHC_ Controller, or the `HUBN` of EHC_ Controller.
 This effectively disables the `_UPC` methods under each ports of each hubs.
 2. Introduce a new, differently named hubs such as `XHUB` for XHC_ or `HUBX` for EHC.
+We basically just re-introduce the hubs but with a blank slate.
-3. Take the `ADR` of the XHC_/EHC hubs, and then add them to these new hubs.
+3. Add the `_ADR` of `RHUB` or `HUBN` to the new hub, basically taking address of the old hub and assign it to the new one.
-4. Add ports under these new hubs, take the `_ADR` of each ports from RHUB/HUBN, and then adjust `_UPC` for each port.
+4. Declare ports under these new hubs
+5. Take the `_ADR` of each ports from `RHUB`/`HUBN`

-This guide assumes you already know which parts are active, and their port type.

-### For SHCI, and EH01/EH02:
-* Make sure the `Scope` and `External` is the same as the renamed one instead of the original name - because OpenCore does renaming first before adding the custom SSDT.
-	* For instance, if you renamed from `XHCI` to `SHCI`, then the reference will be something like `_SB_.PCI0.**SHCI**.RHUB`.
+5. Adjust `_UPC` for each port.

 ```asl
 DefinitionBlock ("", "SSDT", 2, "USBMAP", "USBMAP", 0x00001000)